d8adrvn/smart_sprinkler/README.md

 To unpair the shield, press and hold the Switch button for 6 seconds and release.
 The shield will now be unpaired from your SmartThings Hub.”

+Once you have finished transfering the code to the Arduino, you can remove the USB and power the Arduino using a 9V transformer.

+Its more than a good idea to put a piece of electrical tape over the USB port to prevent accidental grounding of the port!

 ### Device Type Code